-Let us know how we can help.
-Our K-12 Educator programs and resources are designed to partner with educators in K-12 science education, providing training, activities, volunteer help, and other support.
+Our outreach programs and resources are designed to provide training, activities, volunteer help, and other support for educators teaching science to K-12 youth and to reach kids who might not otherwise get to experience hands-on science.
 Together, we can get children engaged in the scientific enterprise and support and encourage an ongoing love of science.
 Follow these links to information on the following topics:

 Teacher Professional Development

-After-School Programs, Classroom Volunteers and Family Science Events
+After-School Programs, Classroom Volunteers and Family Science Event

 The Adult Role Models in Science (ARMS) program builds long-term partnerships to connect community and university volunteers and undergraduate students to K-12 classrooms and coordinates after-school science clubs and family science events.